 The word yoga means “union” in Sanskrit and Sanskrit is the language of ancient India where yoga originated.
 It means the union between the mind, body and spirit.
 I teach Hatha and Yin Yoga.
-Hatha Yoga represents the balance of opposites: the sun in Hindi is, (“ha”) and the moon (“tha”) and during the practice of yoga these two opposites work together creating unison.
+Hatha Yoga represents the balance of opposites: the sun in Hindi is, (“ha”) and the moon (“tha”) and during the practice of yoga these two opposites work together creating unison and balance.

 Some people’s perception of yoga is very different to the actual reality of it.
 I have had men say to me that they will not attend a class as they refuse to wear lycra!
 Or some people imagine having to stretch like a gymnast.
 This makes them worry that they’re too old, unfit, or stiff to do yoga.
 The truth is you’re never too old to improve your flexibility so yoga is open to all ages.
 It is one of the reasons why I love yoga so much, an 80 year old and an 8 year old can practice and share a common interest together.
 You can also wear what you like once it is comfortable for you to practice and it certainly doesn’t have to be lycra but if you chose to wear lycra thats ok too.

 Yoga is really about learning to create balance in all aspects of your life and in the body by developing both strength and flexibility.
 This is achieved by performing various poses or postures which has a specific physical benefit.
 Yoga is life and how you practice on your mat will directly correlate to how you life your life.

 It is really about the intention and what you wish to achieve from a class, e.g. the poses can be done quickly in succession, creating heat in the body through movement e.g., the sun salutation which is a sequence of poses or postures that work the whole body.
 This turns your practice into a detox which helps to eliminate waste out of the body.